Poem Contest Guidelines 2026

 Rights

-We require first publication rights; all rights revert to the author upon publication.
-We would appreciate acknowledgement in future publications of award-winning work.
+For individual poem contests, winning and finalist poems will be published in our annual anthology.
+Therefore, we require first publication rights; all rights revert to the author upon publication.
+We would appreciate acknowledgment of our award-winning work in future publications.

 Individual Poem Contests